 History at Garland

 We place significant focus into enriching the children's learning of History.
 It can be hard for us to imagine what life may have been like during other periods of time.
 We have fostered a close relationship with Reading Museum, which we visit both virtually and in person.
 In addition to this, each year group has the opportunity to handle genuine artefacts from the periods of History they are studying through the Museum History boxes brought into school each half term.
-We strive to bring History to life through visitors and trips to Historic venues.
-In particular, our Year 4 residential to Ufton Court allows our children the opportunity to immerse themselves into the lives of Vikings during the many battles that took place around Reading.
+We strive to bring History to life through visitors and trips to Historic venues which support their understanding and love of the subject.

 Statement of Curriculum Intent for History